Guide to Work, Study, Travel and Living Abroad

 Accommodations

-South Africa has a wealth of excellent accommodations for all price ranges, and in all areas.
-The visitor is spoiled with the wealth of choices, so it is wise to consult the knowledgeable Automobile Association of South Africa, unless you have contact with local people, who would be able to recommend suitable accommodations for you.
+South Africa has a wealth of excellent accommodations for all price ranges and in all areas.
+The visitor is spoiled with many choices, so it is wise to consult the knowledgeable Automobile Association of South Africa unless you have contact with local people who can recommend suitable accommodations.

-This comprehensive AA database includes all types of recommended accommodations from luxury hotels, B&Bs, guesthouses, self-catering chalets and apartments, game and nature reserves, lodges, caravan and camping sites throughout South Africa, Namibia, Zimbabwe, Botswana, Malawi, Seychelles, Zambia, Mozambique, Lesotho, and Swaziland.
+This comprehensive AA (South African version of the AAA) database includes all types of recommended accommodations from luxury hotels, B&Bs, guesthouses, self-catering chalets and apartments, game and nature reserves, lodges, caravan and camping sites throughout South Africa, Namibia, Zimbabwe, Botswana, Malawi, Seychelles, Zambia, Mozambique, Lesotho, and Swaziland.

 Accommodations in South Africa